Skip to content

 Migrating from NTPsec

-Both ntpsec and ntpd-rs can serve a similar role on Unix systems.
+Both NTPsec and ntpd-rs can serve a similar role on Unix systems.
 This guide is aimed to help those migrating machines currently running ntpsec to ntpd-rs.
-We assume some experience with the ntpsec configuration format.
-A user with no or little ntpsec experience may be better of following our getting started guide.
+We assume some experience with the NTPsec configuration format.
+A user with no or little NTPsec experience may be better off following our getting started guide.

 An ntpd-rs configuration can be validated with ntp-ctl validate -c <path>.
 This will check all field names, and in some cases validates that a value is within the range of valid values for that property.